-Given you are running a multi-faceted business, your costs and expenses are pretty vital.
+Given you are running a multi-faceted business, your costs and expenses are big considerations.
 You want to be sure your investments are giving you a healthy return for them to be worthwhile persisting with.

-Here are the considerations for your online system:
+Here are the considerations for your online booking system:

 Is there an upfront cost?

-Commonly there will be a small initial setup fee you get your property up and running on the system.
+Commonly there will be a small initial setup fee to get your property up and running on the system.
 This is a one-time only cost.

 What’s the best payment structure?

 The best providers will offer a flat monthly payment model with no lock-in contract.
-You should be able to cancel your subscription at any time you want.
+You should be able to cancel your subscription at any time you want and at no extra charge.

 Are there transaction fees?